 At your first dental crown appointment, the dentist will prepare your damaged tooth for its permanent crown—often by shaping it.

 It’s important that your tooth is protected, and doesn’t move, after it’s prepared.
 That’s where a temporary crown comes in.
-It’ll protect your newly-prepared tooth (and keep your mouth looking and feeling good) until your permanent crown is ready.
+Although you’ll only wear it for a short amount of time, it’ll protect your newly-prepared tooth (and keep your mouth looking and feeling good) until your permanent crown is ready.

-If your temporary crown is damaged or comes off, contact your dentist right away.
-They will reattach or replace it.
+If your temporary crown falls off, or is is damaged, contact your dentist right away.
+They will get you in for a dental appointment right away to reattach or replace it.

 What is a permanent crown?